signaldatascience/R-curriculum/assignments/1-r-programming/1-intro/r-vectors-functions.md

 Atomic vectors
 ==============

-Atomic vectors in R are broadly analogous to lists in Python, with the exception that *they can only contain a single type*.
+Atomic vectors in R are analogous to lists in Python, with the exception that *they can only contain a single type*.
 Vectors are formed with [`c()`](https://stat.ethz.ch/R-manual/R-devel/library/base/html/c.html), which stands for *combine*.
 For example:

 ```r
 > c(1,2)